mohammadali-arjomand/pouria-valid/README.md

 Pouria valid is a lightweight, easy-to-use and powerful library for data validation in PHP

 # Example
-It's a example from Pouria valid
+It's a example of Pouria valid
 ```php
 <?php